-The following changes to statute should be considered to provide additional consumer protection:
+The County supports the following changes to Florida Statute to provide additional consumer protection:

-F.S.
-715.07 implies but does not require the direct and express authorization from a property owner to have a towing company remove an illegally parked vehicle.
+Section 715.07, Florida Statues implies but does not require the direct and express authorization from a property owner to have a towing company remove an illegally parked vehicle.
 Amend statute to specifically define "express authorization" so that only a property owner or their specific designee can authorize the towing of inappropriately parked vehicles or vessels on private property.

-F.S.
-715.07 provides no guidance or definition as to what documentation is required for owners of impounded vehicles or vessels to prove they are the actual owners.
-Amend F.S.
-715.07 to define the required documentation which towing companies must accept to prove that a person owns an impounded vehicle or vessel.
+Section 715.07, Florida Statues provides no guidance or definition as to what documentation is required for owners of impounded vehicles or vessels to prove they are the actual owners.
+The statute should be amended to define the required documentation that towing companies must accept to prove that a person owns an impounded vehicle or vessel.
 These definitions would save consumers considerable dollars in compounding storage fees and give towing companies direction in requiring specific types of ownership documentation.